dogz1lla/useful/README.md

 2 Graphs

-  2.1 Dijkstra's algorithm (finding the shortest path in a non-directed graph)
+  2.1 Definition of the graph class.
+One of the methods is Dijkstra's algorithm (finding the shortest path in a non-directed graph)